-This web site features a map of the Original Indian Tribal Lands in the imposed of the map of the United States of America.
+This NPR resource features a map of the Original Indian Tribal Lands written in Indian Nation locations and names superimposed over of the map of the United States of America.
 This map show where Indian Tribal lands of the Seminole, Choctaw, Cherokee, Shawnee, Blackfoot, Crow, Cheyenne, Sioux, Pawnee, Ute, Navajo, Apache, and Paiute were originally located before Europeans "discovered" America.

 Element 2: American Indian CulturesPurpose:

 Educators will understand the great cultural diversity among American Indians, as well as some of their commonalities.
 Educators will understand:

 - What makes someone an American Indian, and what is a tribe today?